coderplex-org/campus/HANDBOOK.md

 Coderplex Campus is a community-driven initiative to improve the state of tech in India.
 We welcome our community to contribute to help us make this happen.
 There are many ways you can make differnce:

+If you are new to open source,  the [How to Contribute to an Open Source Project on GitHub](https://egghead.io/courses/how-to-contribute-to-an-open-source-project-on-github) guide gives you a quick overview on getting started.

+>NOTE THAT ALL CONTRIBUTORS ARE EXPECTED TO ADHRE TO THE [CODE OF CONDUCT](CODE_OF_CONDUCT.md)
 ##Contents
 - Host a Meetup
 - Help us with the codebase